LittleBlue418/Milestone2/README.md

 * All buttons
 * Stat container / stat icons x4
 * Shop sign
-* Player info pop up: welcome / gold / stat / combat
+* Player information pop up: welcome / gold / stat / combat
 * Menu popup
+* Game logo

-##### 'Nice to Have' Scope
+##### MVP2 Scope
+* A border or frame around the game on the Desktop view to create a more striking difference between the game and the splash screen
-* Full screen background for the desktop view
+* New graphics for the splash screen (currently using a placeholder)
 * Figures for the desktop background view - to be either side of the screen
 * Unique combat screen backgrouns for each enemy x3
 * Unique stat containers for each enemy x4
-* Game logo / icon as a start button / favicon
-* Frame for the game
 * Unique potion icons for the different enemies x3